Gitualize/Gitualize/_CONTRIBUTING.md

 ## General Workflow

 1. Fork the repo
 1. Cut a namespaced feature branch from master.
-The plain 'test' branch is our dev branch.
-'Master' is our production branch.
+The `test` branch is our dev branch which we merge into `master` as a team for production.
   - bug/...
   - feat/...
   - test/...